ayushhagarwal/Diabytics/README.md

+## DIABYTICS
+This is an open source project, aimed to keep track of a persons diabetes tests and help them monitor it.

+### Tech Stack -
+* ReactJS
+* TaiwlindCSS
+* Firebase

+The project is deployed at : [Diabytics] (https://diabytics.ayushdev.com)

-## Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).